satishsalyal/Inside-Python/arithmetic and comparison operators.md

-##  arithmetic and comparison operators in python
+##  Arithmetic and Comparison Operators in Python

 ### Arithmetic Operators:
 Arithmetic operators are used to perform mathematical operations on numeric values in Python.
 Here are the arithmetic operators in Python: